Surveying Marine Recreational Finfish Anglers in Georgia

 2) Catch: finfish catch, including species, and number of fish released plus those kept (harvested).
 For released fish, staff asks whether they were bait, or released alive or dead.
 Anglers are also asked if their retained fish can be measured and weighed.

-Fishing Effort Survey: NOAA Fisheries conducts a separate survey to determine whether any residents of a contacted household have participated in saltwater fishing during the preceding two months.
+Fishing Effort Survey: NOAA Fisheries conducts a separate survey to determine whether residents within a contacted household have participated in saltwater fishing during the preceding two months.
 If they answer yes, a series of questions is asked which allows an estimate of the effort (number of trips) of those anglers fishing from private boats or shore sites to be calculated.
 NOAA Fisheries recently transitioned from contacting households via landline telephone to a mail-based Fishing Effort Survey (FES).
-With the increase in cell phone-only households, landline telephone surveys have become highly inefficient.
+With the increase in cell phone-only households, landline telephone surveys became highly inefficient.
 The United States Postal Service address database provides a far more accurate and thorough listing of households.
 Pilot surveys indicated a very high response rate and timely turn-around for mail surveys.
-To further improve the efficiency of the FES, a majority of the surveys is mailed to licensed marine recreational anglers.
+To further improve the efficiency of the FES, the majority of the surveys is mailed to licensed marine recreational anglers.
 In Georgia, saltwater anglers are identified via the free annual SIP Permit (click here for information on the SIP Permit).
-Click here to learn more about the FES, including the three year benchmarking during which both surveys were conducted side-by-side.
+Click here to learn more about the FES, including the three year benchmarking (2015-2017) during which both surveys were conducted side-by-side.
+In 2018, the FES was formally adopted by NOAA Fisheries as the method to estimate marine recreational fishing effort.